Everyone is welcome to our Sunday worship service at 10:45am.

 During this pandemic time, we will adjust our traditional worship service as follows:

-The service will be held outside (weather permitting) on the south lawn of the church for the month of July.
+The service will be held outside (weather permitting) on the south lawn of the church for the month of September.
+If it rains, services will move inside.
+Starting in October services will be inside.

 Everyone is to bring their own lawn chair.